NY APIpuc.ny.gov ↗

 One credit = one API call regardless of which marketplace API you call.
 Exceeding the rate limit returns a 429 response.
 Authenticate with the X-API-Key header.

-Does the NY Public Service Commission provide an official developer API for the DMM system?+
+Does the New York Public Service Commission provide an official developer API?+